International Superstar Soccer 64: Reception

-Mundial Ronaldinho Soccer 64
+Legacy

 The intro of a Peruvian bootleg version of the game intended for the Brazilian market, entitled Mundial Ronaldinho Soccer 64, became a popular Internet meme in 2020.
 The bootleg, made by Peruvian scene organization Twin Eagles Group, changed the announcer's language to Portuguese (although the commentator actually speaks a mix of Peruvian Spanish and Portuguese; see Portuñol).
 Named after Ronaldo Nazário (who was known as "Ronaldinho" in his early international career and should not be confused with Ronaldinho, who in Brazil was given the demonym "Gaúcho" to differentiate from Ronaldo), the title screen uses poorly-edited photos of him.
 It replaces the fictional names of the players with real-life counterparts (with Ronaldo's name overwriting that of in-game striker Allejo), albeit with errors on some, such as Alan Shearer's name being misspelled as "Schearer".